 (About 4-5 minutes)

 Add wine and stir constantly until mostly absorbed.
 Add 1 cup broth and cook, stirring, until mostly absorbed.

 Add 1/2 cup more broth and cook, stirring, until mostly absorbed.

 Repeat, adding liquid in 1/2 cupfuls, until rice is tender yet still slightly firm to the bite.

 This will take approximately 30 minutes.

-Remove from heat and add creme fraiche, pepper, tarragon, and parmigiano reggiano and fold gently until absorbed.
+If using, add creme fraiche, pepper, tarragon, and fold gently until absorbed.
 Taste for salt.
 If using lemon zest, add at the end when risotto is plated.